fatklang/Admin-Tools/AD User Accounts/01 - Create Bulk Users from CSV/README.md

 ## Function

-This script first imports a set of bulk users and properties from a CSV file.
+This script first imports a bulk dataset of users and their properties from a CSV file, then creates user accounts for the users.

 The example CSV in this directory shows the correct format for the file.
-Properties are completely changeable; the script can handle any number of properties, so you can fit it to whatever your organization needs.
+Properties are completely changeable.
+The script can handle any number of properties, so you can fit it to whatever your organization needs.
 Simply edit line **10** to add or remove properties.

 ## Logic